List of Bungo Stray Dogs episodes

-The series was split into two halves: the first half, containing twelve episodes, premiered on 7 April 2016 and ended on 23 June 2016, being broadcast on Tokyo MX, Teletama, Chiba TV, tvk, GBS (Gifu Broadcasting), Mie TV, SUN, TVQ Kyushu, and BS11.
-The second half, also containing twelve episodes, premiered on 6 October 2016 and ended on 22 December 2016.
+The first season, containing twelve episodes, aired from April 7 to June 23, 2016, on Tokyo MX, Teletama, Chiba TV, tvk, GBS (Gifu Broadcasting), Mie TV, SUN, TVQ, and BS11.
+The second season, also containing twelve episodes, aired from October 6 to December 22, 2016.
 The series has been licensed for streaming by Crunchyroll.
 Screen Mode sung the opening theme titled "Reason Living" while Luck Life once again sung the ending theme titled "Kaze ga Fuku Machi" (風が吹く街).

-An original video animation was bundled with the 13th limited edition manga volume, which was released on 31 August 2017.
+An original video animation was bundled with the 13th limited edition volume of the manga, which was released on August 4, 2017.